ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/hardware/insufficient-memory.md

     1. On the **Nodes** tab, look for nodes that have low uptime.

     1. Chose a recently restarted node and log in to the server hosting it.
 Run the `dmesg` command to check if the kernel has recently activated the OOM killer mechanism.

+        Look for the lines like this:

+            [ 2203.393223] oom-kill:constraint=CONSTRAINT_NONE,nodemask=(null),cpuset=user.slice,mems_allowed=0,global_oom,task_memcg=/user.slice/user-1000.slice/session-1.scope,task=ydb,pid=1332,uid=1000
+            [ 2203.393263] Out of memory: Killed process 1332 (ydb) total-vm:14219904kB, anon-rss:1771156kB, file-rss:0kB, shmem-rss:0kB, UID:1000 pgtables:4736kB oom_score_adj:0

     Additionally, review the `ydbd` logs for relevant details.

 1. Determine whether memory usage reached 100% of capacity.